 The construction of Europe gives the impression of being well under way but far from complete.
-In the normal course of events, the dismantling of barriers-an essentially introverted process concentrating on internal aspects of the Community-should have been followed by constructive developments strengthening Europe's position in the world.
+In the normal course of events, the dismantling of barriers should have been followed by constructive developments strengthening Europe's position in the world.
 The evidence of this booklet demonstrates that there has been real success in the execution of the first part of the programme, which has brought substantial benefits, but that there is a profound lack of resolution about moving on to the second stage, which requires real commitment to the task of creating a European economy in the full sense of the term.

-The present economic and political situation in the Community does not seem sustainable for very much longer.
-The choice has to be made: if we do not go forward, we must go back.
+Economically and politically the Community is thus off balance.
+The choice therefore has to be made: if we do not go forward, we must go back.

 The simplest answer is that we must continue along the course that we have plotted.
-However, it is not necessarily the wisest and there is no lack of doubters.
+But is it the wisest?
+Plenty of doubts have been expressed.
 The world has changed so much that the plans which were best suited to the needs of 25 years ago are perhaps no longer right for today and tomorrow.
 In this connection, two questions in particular clearly have to be answered.
 First, is the idea of a community of several nations still valid?
 Secondly, do the original views on the best geographical scope for this community still hold good?
 In other words, is it right to persevere with the construction of Europe and, if so, along what lines?